2-REC/hugo-myportfolio-theme/README.md

 ![Hugo MyPortfolio Theme Screenshot](https://github.com/2-REC/hugo-myportfolio-theme/blob/master/images/screenshot.png)

 ## Theme structure and layout

-As in the "Creative" Theme, the theme's homepage holds the different sections.
+As in the "Creative" theme, the theme's homepage holds the different sections.
 Its layout is a typical vertical single page.

 The structure and layout of the each section is described hereafter.